 EHRs can improve patient safety

 Not only do EHRs store medical records online, they can track prescription history, medication adherence, and allergies.
-A quality EHR checks for inconsistencies and provide vital information at the point of care, which can potentially be life-saving.
+A quality EHR checks for inconsistencies and provides vital information at the point of care, which can potentially be life-saving.
 Important medical information is instantly available, allowing doctors to spend less time asking for information.
 Less time going over information means more time treating the patient, leading to better patient outcomes.

 EHRs facilitate transparency between doctors and patients